-During my tour of the facility I found that the information on the Prison Rape Elimination Act, and reporting avenues located throughout all of the buildings at the facility, all of this information is also available to the inmates in their issued handbook.
+During my tour of the facility I found that the information on the Prison Rape Elimination Act, and reporting avenues are located throughout all of the buildings at the facility, all of this information is also available to the inmates in their issued handbook.

-I found that administrative staff, as well as general staff move throughout the compound facility, this movement of staff deters any violation of the PREA policy, and more importantly provides an overall safe environment for both inmates and staff.
+I found that staff move throughout the facility, this movement of staff deters any violation of the PREA policy, and more importantly provides an overall safe environment for both inmates and staff.